izivkov/GShockTimeServer/README.md

 ## 1. Overview

 ### What the project does.

-**ShockTimeServer** allows you to set the correct time on your Casio G-Shock watches.
-Just like your GShock Watch, it is designed to set-and-forget.
-Just start the server and it will run for months without any user intervention.
+** ShockTimeServer ** automatically sets the correct time on your Casio G-Shock watches.
+Like your G-Shock itself, it’s designed to be set-and-forget.
+Just start the server once—it will run reliably for months with no user intervention.

 The server can run on a Raspberry Pi device with a small LSD display, ot can run headless on any device with Bluetooth and Python.